herrkaefer/herrkaefer/README.md

 <details>
 <summary>Random Facts</summary>

-- Published academic research in a past life
+- Published researcher in brain-computer interfaces & biomedical engineering
 - Bilingual builder — code and docs in English and Chinese
 - Arctic Code Vault Contributor
 - Photographs with a Ricoh GR IIIx (dreaming of a GR IV)